JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

    ![Add KMP-NativeCoroutines packages](multiplatform-add-package.png){width=500}

-    This will install the KMP-NativeCoroutines packages necessary to work with the `async/await` mechanism.
+This should install the KMP-NativeCoroutines package necessary to work with the `async/await` mechanism.

 ##### Consume the flow using the KMP-NativeCoroutines library